awwx/meteor-wiki/Handlebars.md

 For the official docs on Handlebars syntax, see http://handlebarsjs.com/.
 Meteor supports Handlebars syntax with some extensions and clarifications.

-The behavior documented on this page includes fixes on the `devel` branch.

 ## Expressions

 Here's a template containing the expression `{{foo}}`: